valentinaantonov58885/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your code and your workflow, you will find it easier to understand and maintain your project.

 Remember to take breaks and avoid multitasking, as this can lead to mistakes and decreased productivity.
 Use version control, like Git, to keep track of your changes and collaborate with others.
 Always keep learning and staying up-to-date with the latest programming languages and tools.
 Finally, don't be afraid to ask for help or search for resources online when you get stuck.
 The programming community is vast and willing to assist you in any way they can.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, maintainable code first, and only optimize when necessary.
+Measure performance and identify bottlenecks before attempting to optimize.
+Remember that optimizing code can often make it more complex and harder to understand, so always consider the trade-offs.